alrik11es/laravel-rapids/README.md

-#Laravel Rapids
+![alt tag](https://raw.githubusercontent.com/alrik11es/laravel-rapids/master/resources/images/laravel_rapids.png)

 The rapid development made with laravel.

-![alt tag](https://raw.githubusercontent.com/alrik11es/laravel-rapids/master/resources/images/laravel_rapids.png)

 This library is intended for those developers who like to make applications as fast as possible.